-Note that different from Ref.~\cite{Xie2022}, the ground-state wavefunction ansatz $\psi_{\vec{S}}(\vec{R})$ in the present work is not necessarily normalized.
-This results in the extra second term in the gradient estimator \Eq{eq:grad-theta}, which would be vanishing for normalized wavefunctions.
-To estimate this term accurately in practice, we sample $W$ independent proton configurations from $p(\vec{S})$, then given each of them we sample a \emph{minibatch} of electron configurations of size $B/W$ from $|\psi_{\vec{S}}(\vec{R})|^2$.
-In the calculation, we set the batch size $W=1024$ for protons and $B=8192$ for electrons, respectively.
+Note that different from Ref.~\cite{Xie2022}, the ground-state wave function ansatz $\psi_{\vec{S}}(\vec{R})$ in the present work is not necessarily normalized.
+This results in the extra second term in the gradient estimator \Eq{eq:grad-theta}, which would be vanishing for normalized wave functions.
+To estimate this term accurately in practice, we sample $W$ independent proton configurations from $p(\vec{S})$, then given each of them we sample a \emph{minibatch} of electron configurations of size $B$ from $|\psi_{\vec{S}}(\vec{R})|^2$.
+For the calculation in the main text, we set proton batch size $W=1024$ and electron minibatch size $B=8$, respectively.

-We jointly optimize the proton coordinate distribution $p(\vec{S})$ and the electron wavefunction $\psi_{\vec{S}}(\vec{R})$ using the second-order stochastic reconfiguration method for variational density matrices developed in~\cite{Xie2022}.
-The update rules for the variational parameters reads
+We jointly optimize the proton distribution $p(\vec{S})$ and electron wave function $\psi_{\vec{S}}(\vec{R})$ using the second-order stochastic reconfiguration method for variational density matrices developed in~\cite{Xie2022}.
+The update rules for the variational parameters read

 where

 is the classical Fisher information matrix, and \begin{widetext}

 \end{widetext} is the average of the quantum Fisher information matrix over proton configurations.
 Note only the diagonal terms survive in the double integration term of \Eq{eq: Jij Bures}, which originates from the orthogonality of the eigenstates $\Ket{\vec{S}}$ for different proton configurations.
 We have added a small shift $\eta = 10^{-3}$ to the diagonal of the Fisher information matrices in \Eq{eq:update} for numerical stability.
 Furthermore, the norms of updates are constrained within a threshold of $10^{-3}$~\cite{Pfau2020c}.